skyisveryblue1/auto-type/README.md

-# auto-type
-- C# Dynamic Button Typing Tool
+# C# Dynamic Button Typing Tool like TypeInIt
 Windows application that uses a .dat file to manage text strings.
 The application should allow users to create buttons that, when clicked, type out the text strings stored in the .dat file.

 # Key features